 How to Become a School Counselor

-School counselors play a vital role that supports student success, classroom effectiveness and overall school harmony.
-The term school counselor can be used broadly to define some counseling roles in a school setting.
+School counselors play a pivotal role in promoting student success, classroom effectiveness and overall harmony within the school environment.
+The term “school counselor” can be used broadly to define some counseling roles in a school setting.

-Although there are many roles to choose from, the steps to becoming a school counselor and working with a specific age group, such as elementary school students, is the same process as working with middle or high school students.
-Your path to become a school counselor may vary from the steps listed in this article.
-Individual state requirements will vary and are subject to change, including licensure standards, exam eligibility, and appropriate pathways, and may differ based on individual student backgrounds.
-Students should do their own due diligence and determine the appropriate pathway and license type for themselves.
+Although there are many roles to choose from, the steps to becoming a school counselor may be similar for those looking to work with elementary school students as well as middle or high school students.
+However, individual state requirements vary and are subject to change, including licensure standards, exam eligibility and appropriate pathways.
+Criteria also may differ based on individual student backgrounds.
+Students should do their own due diligence and determine the appropriate pathway and license type.

-Through advocacy, collaboration, and leadership, professional school counselors sustain a safe learning environment and fair access to educational experiences for all students.
+Through advocacy, collaboration and leadership, professional school counselors foster a safe learning environment and fair access to educational experiences for all students.
 A comprehensive school counseling program addresses the needs of all students regardless of learning level, disability or socioeconomic status through academic, personal and social/emotional development support.

 Table of Contents